Qarj/WebImblaze-Framework/README.md

 perl wif.pl example_test --env DEV --target team1
 ```

-If everything worked ok, wif.pl created a configuration file for WebInject, called
+If everything worked ok, wif.pl created a configuration file for WebImblaze, called
-WebInject, ran the tests, then put all the results in your web server location.
+WebImblaze, ran the tests, then put all the results in your web server location.

 You can view the results by going to http://localhost/DEV/Summary.xml